biocatchltd/yellowbox/docs/subclasses.rst

     Inherits from :class:`SingleEndpointService`.

     *container* is a single docker ``Container`` that implements the service.
-    Both a started and a stopped container can be passed.
+    Accepts both a started and a stopped container.

     *remove* has the same meaning as in :class:`ContainerService`.